 There are also face-to-face sofas and isolated seats, like wooden chairs that face out the train windows.
 The wooden chairs are actually fixed to the floor, and while they may seem less comfortable than other options at first glance, but they are an ideal choice if you’re looking for a view of Kumamoto’s passing natural scenery.

 A Journey Along the Kuma River on Kawasemi Yamasemi

-When the train enters this part of the journey you’ll the full meaning of train’s name, with view of lush green mountains and the sere Kuma river.
+When the train enters this part of the journey you’ll the full meaning of the train’s name, with the view of lush green mountains and the sere Kuma river.
 The retro look of Kawasemi Yamasemi compliments these natural landscapes.
-It’s a a journey back to a simpler time.
-There are less concrete buildings and bridges, the river continues its rambling route, and as the train journeys through a series of mountain passes the landscape is constantly evolving.
+It’s a journey back to a simpler time.
+There are fewer concrete buildings and bridges, the river continues its rambling route, and as the train journeys through a series of mountains pass the landscape is constantly evolving.
 There are very few houses and it takes little imagination to be transported back to the 1930s on this adventure.

 The region is known for the quality of its water.
 A typhoon passed the day before my trip, so the water was still turbid but when the weather is nice the water of the Kuma River is known to take on beautiful emerald green colors.

 And to perfect this immersion, it is possible to taste a bento (lunchbox) composed of local specialties.
 Multitudes of small bites sample the diverse flavors of Kumamoto Prefecture’s cuisine.
 Just as beautiful to see as to eat, the bento is served with a small and rich serving of miso soup.

 This is not the only thing you can buy on the train.
 Drinks, alcohol or non-alcohol, are available at the bar, as well as some snacks and ice cream.
 The train shop specializes in regional products, including Kumamoto’s famous rice alcohol (sake and shochu) breweries.